Sandra Barneda: Biography

 On 1 May 2010, Barneda took on the role of presenting issues to be discussed on La Noria, succeeding Glòria Serra.

 In early 2012, she became co-presenter of El gran debate, a new show on Saturday night presented by Jordi González, where she remained until its cancellation in August 2013.

 On 10 April 2013, she published her first novel, Reír al viento.
 On 21 December of the same year she released her second book, Cómo construir una superheroína.

 In the summers of 2013, 2014, and 2015, she hosted El programa del verano with Joaquín Prat, replacing Ana Rosa Quintana.

 From April 2014 to August 2016, she presented the Telecinco evening program Hable con ellas with Alyson Eckmann, Natalia Millán, Beatriz Montañez, Yolanda Ramos, Rocío Carrasco, Marta Torné, Alba Carrillo, Mónica Martínez, and Soledad León de Salazar.

 From October 2014 to June 2015, she presented a new Telecinco debate show on Saturday nights, titled Un tiempo nuevo.

 On 15 October 2014 her novel La tierra de las mujeres was published.

 From September 2015 until March 2016, she presented the sobremesa program Trencadís on 8TV.

 In January 2016 she began presenting the Telecinco reality show Gran Hermano VIP on Sunday nights.

 From 2016 to 2018, she hosted the Sunday night debate episodes, dubbed Conexión Honduras, on Supervivientes, replacing Raquel Sánchez-Silva.
 She later returned to the show in 2024.

 In 2020, she joined the Cuatro show La isla de las tentaciones to host the debates, and was promoted to host the main show in 2021.
 In 2025, she gained global recognition shouting "¡Montoya, por favor!" in a viral clip from the show, trying to stop José Carlos Montoya from confronting his girlfriend after watching her sleeping with another contestant.

 Personal life

-In December 2014, Sandra Barneda came out as being in a relationship with another woman, in response to a question from actor José Corbacho on Hable con ellas.
-In a 2016 interview, she spoke about previously having lived with presenter Tània Sàrrias, though denied rumors that they had been married.
-On Lesbian Visibility Day in April 2019, she and her partner Nagore Robles (who had been a contestant on Gran Hermano VIP) posted pictures of themselves kissing and publicly affirmed their support for LGBT rights.
+She is openly a lesbian.
+She previously lived with presenter Tània Sàrrias.
+On Lesbian Visibility Day in April 2019, she and her then partner Nagore Robles posted pictures of themselves kissing and publicly affirmed their support for LGBT rights.
+She is currently in a relationship with her new partner, Pascalle Paerel.